TALL SHIP MODELS

 accuracy -- quality -- prestige

 Acquiring a tall ship model seems to be easy.
 Just Google the phrase "tall ship models" and a dozen sites immediately appear.
-Even the commodity-goods seller Amazon claimed a prominent spot.
+Even the commodity-goods seller Amazon claims a prominent spot.
 Many people, however, find this profusion a problem.
 Given so many choices, one might get confused, tired, and then choose the one who appears to be 'consumer friendly' and (faulty) promises 'museum quality.'
-But please be mindful of what you are picking as a model's questionable accuracy and mediocre quality will show when it is right in front of you, and when your guests ask embarrassing questions like "why the bowsprit is so short?", "do real tall ships look this this boring?", "why the gunport covers are black metal?"
+But please be mindful of what you are picking as a model's questionable accuracy and mediocre quality will show when it is right in front of you, and when your guests ask embarrassing questions like "why the bowsprit is so short?", "do real tall ships look this shiny?", "how come this Vasa has its middle mast not parallel with the other two masts?", "why the gunport covers are black metal?"...

-Tall ship models appear very good from afar but only upon close examination can 'truth be told'.
+Tall ship models might appear pretty good from afar (as in small photos) but they might greatly disappoint when in front of you.
 When you search, look for large close-up photos that zoom in details in small sections of the models.
-Inaccurate and oversimplified models might look OK if you are a novice but they usually have ridiculous short bowsprits (to make the box smaller to cut shipping costs), extremely bad boats on deck, thick cloth sails.
-These models originates from a single source that ridiculously have their ships' flags fly opposite to wind direction (For tall ships, wind must blow their sails from behind.)
+Inaccurate and models usually have ridiculous short bowsprits (to make the box smaller for lower shipping cost), extremely bad boats on deck, thick cloth sails, cheap thin bases, simplified rigging...
+These models originates from a single source that ridiculously have their ships' flags fly opposite to wind direction (For tall ships, wind blows from aft.)
 Some retailers claim to be "widely recognized leader in handmade tall ships" and "museum quality" but painted his ships like plastic toys and rig them with bright white rope.
-When you look, ask yourself some questions: is it a work of art or more like a painted wood log?
-Does it look tough, seasoned?
+When you look, ask yourself some questions: does it look like a painted plastic toy or a tough, seasoned tall ship?
 Does it deserve a good place in your beautiful home or esteemed office?
-Can it become a heirloom, loved and treasured by your children and grand children?
+Can it become a heirloom?
 Will its value increase dramatically in the next decade when its creator is no longer around?

 Some model makers discuss a great deal about their ships' quality but never support their statements with photos.
-We question many of their claims and we encourage you to ask for confirmation.
-If the hull is claimed to be plank-on-bulkhead, ask if that is true or it is solid wood block with planks on the outside.
+We encourage you to ask for confirmation.
+If the hull is claimed to be plank-on-bulkhead, ask if that is true or it is solid wood block with veneer planks on the outside.
 Another question is if the small boats are wooden, built by hand or plastic casting.
 Just don't fall for the sweet talks.
 Focus on proof.
-The photos on the side and below have stunned many.
+The photos below have stunned many.

 One important feature in tall ships is the rigging system.
 Countless sellers, if not all, simplify their ships' rigging.
 This includes the one whose tall ships are >$6,000 apiece.
 Low-end makers not only cut labor costs by using humongous deadeyes and blocks but also 'save' shipping expenses by cutting bowsprits and masts ridiculously short.